 This post may contain affiliate links which means I may receive a commission from purchases made through links.
 I will only recommend products I have personally used!
 Learn more on my private policy page.

 7 Steps to Becoming a Morning Person

 Becoming a morning person is something everyone seems to strive for.
 Studies show that people who are up early are more proactive, according to Harvard Biologist Christoph Randler.
-And moring people are generally happier as well, according to a University of Toronto study.
+And moring people are generally happier as well.

 And if those two facts don’t make you ask yourself “how do I teach myself to become a morning person?”
 I don’t know what will!